apple/swift-protobuf/README.md

 code generation to Google's `protoc` and the runtime library that is necessary for using the generated code.
-After using the protoc plugin to generate Swift code from your .proto files, you will need to add this library to your project.
+After using the protoc plugin to generate Swift code from your .proto files, you need to add this library to your project.

 [![Build and Test](https://github.com/apple/swift-protobuf/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/apple/swift-protobuf/actions/workflows/build.yml)
 [![Check Upstream Protos](https://github.com/apple/swift-protobuf/actions/workflows/check_upstream_protos.yml/badge.svg?branch=main)](https://github.com/apple/swift-protobuf/actions/workflows/check_upstream_protos.yml)